rpmcruz/objdetect/README.md

 dict_keys(['image', 'confs_grid', 'bboxes_grid', 'classes_grid'])
 ```

 We recommend applying grid transformations in the Dataset class itself.
-We provide some data augmentation routines, but you can use albumentations (like in our `exampe_train.py`) or any other package.
+We also provide some data augmentation routines (more on that below).

 ```python
 transform = od.aug.Resize((256, 256))